 “The kind of expressions of approval that are not manipulative are the ones that bubble out of you without any forethought.
-Anytime you are wondering if what you were planning to say might be coercive approval, it probably is.
-Is what you are saying the kind of thing you would naturally say to an equal, a friend, or your boss, say?
-Or does the idea of saying this to your boss seem highly inappropriate?”
+Anytime you are wondering if what you were planning to say might be coercive approval, it probably is.”

 – Sarah Fitz-Claridge